FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 Click "Save" for each application.

-Next you need to get the client id and the client secret for each application.
-Navigate to "Applications" and view each application you just created.
+Next you need to find the client id and the client secret for each application.
+Navigate to "Applications" and view each application you created.
 Click the green magnifying glass and note the "Client Id" and "Client Secret" strings:

 image TBD [Looking up the Client Id and Client Secret values.,width=1200,role=bottom-cropped]

-The next setup step is making sure that you have a user who is registered for both the Pied Piper and Hooli applications.
+The next setup step is making sure that you have a user registered for both the Pied Piper and Hooli applications.
 If you followed the 5 minute guide above, you'll have one user.
-You can register that user for both applications, or create a new user.
+You can register that user for both applications, or create a new user and register them.

 In either case, you'll navigate to the "Users" tab and modify the user in the administrative user interface.
+The applications will work best if the user also has a first name.

-In a production environment you would either enable self service registration or use the API to create users based on other systems, but for illustration purposes using the admin UI is fine.
+In a production environment you might enable self service registration or use the API to create users.
 Here's what the user details of a user registered for both the Pied Piper and Hooli applications will look like:

 image TBD
 image::guides/single-sign-on/user-registration-docs.png[Registering a user for both applications.,width=1200]

-Finally, an optional configuration change is how long an SSO session should last.
+Finally, an optional configuration change is to modify how long an SSO session should last.
 This SSO timeout is set at the tenant level.
-If you want to change it, navigate to "Tenants" and then choose your tenant.
-Go to the "OAuth" tab and change the "Session timeout" value to be the number of seconds you want your SSO sessions to last.
+To change it, navigate to "Tenants" and then choose your tenant.
+Go to the "OAuth" tab and modify the "Session timeout" to the number of seconds you want your SSO sessions to last.

 image TBD
 image::guides/single-sign-on/tenant-single-sign-on-session-timeout.png[Configuring the single sign-on session length.,width=1200,role=bottom-cropped]

-## The SSO Node applications
+## The SSO node applications

-The next step is to write the code.
-Both of these applications are pretty simple, as mentioned.
+The next step is to write the code for the Pied Piper and Hooli applications.
+Both of these are pretty simple, as mentioned.
 They have one page which you can access if you are not logged in.
-This page is pretty bare, but in a real application could explain the benefits of signing up or of buying the application.
+This page is pretty bare, but in a real application could explain the benefits of signing up or of purchasing a subscription to the application.

-Then they each have a home page where a person is greeted by name.
-For a real application, you'd provide the real service on this page.
-These pages are protected and a user must have logged in to access them.
+They each have a home page where a person is greeted by name.
+For a real application, you'd provide the valuable service on this page.
+These pages are protected and a user must be logged in to access them.

-The crucial point of this tutorial is that the Hooli application home page is accessible when a user has logged into Pied Piper, and vice versa.
+The main point of this tutorial is that the Hooli application home page is accessible when a user has logged in to the Pied Piper application, and vice versa.
 That's the magic of single sign-on.
-In this codebase you'll see how little plumbing you have to do to make this happen when you use FusionAuth as your datastore.
+In this codebase you'll see how little plumbing you have to implement to make this happen when using FusionAuth as your datastore.

 As mentioned above, the code is available under an open source license on [GitHub](https://github.com/fusionauth/fusionauth-example-node-sso).
-Feel free to clone the repository and play around with it, but below you'll create each part of the app step by step.
+Feel free to clone the repository and play around with it, but below you'll create each app step by step.

 You will create the Pied Piper application first.
 Once this is running, you can copy most of the code for to set up the Hooli application.
 Make a `piedpiper` directory and `cd` to it.